eirehead/Getting-and-Cleaning-Data/README.md

-# Getting and Cleaning Data Project
+# Getting and Cleaning Data-Coursera
-This is a repository with the code for Getting and Cleaning Data per assignment.
+This is a repository with the code for the Getting and Cleaning Data peer assignment.

 # The data
 The data used on this script can be found [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)